0xAliHn/kotlin-for-android-developers/configure_gradle.md

     }
 }
 ```
-Anko is a very powerful Kotlin library used to simplify some Android tasks.
-We will learn part of anko later, but now it is enough to just increase `anko-common`.
-The library is divided into a series of small parts so that we will not put useless parts.
+Anko is a library that uses the power of Kotlin to simplify some tasks with Android.
+We’ll need more
+Anko parts later on, but for now it’s enough if we just add `anko-common`.
+This library is split into
+several smaller ones so that we don’t need to include everything if we don’t use it.